FoundationVision/InfinityStar/README.md

   - [ ] InfinityStar-Interact Checkpoints & Inference Code

-## 📖 Introduction
+## ✨ Overview
-- We introduce **InfinityStar**, a unified spacetime autoregressive framework for high-resolution image and dynamic video synthesis.
-Building on the recent success of autoregressive modeling in both vision and language, our purely discrete approach jointly captures spatial and temporal dependencies within a single architecture.
+We introduce InfinityStar, a unified spacetime autoregressive framework for high-resolution image and dynamic video synthesis.

+- 🧠 **Unified Spacetime Model**: A purely discrete, autoregressive approach that jointly captures spatial and temporal dependencies within a single, elegant architecture.

-- This unified design naturally supports a variety of generation tasks such as **text-to-image**, **text-to-video**, **image-to-video**, and **long-duration video synthesis** via straightforward temporal autoregression.
+- 🎬 **Versatile Generation**: This unified design naturally supports a variety of generation tasks such as **text-to-image**, **text-to-video**, **image-to-video**, and **long-duration video synthesis** via straightforward temporal autoregression.

-- Through extensive experiments, **InfinityStar** scores 83.74 on VBench, **outperforming all autoregressive models by large margins, even surpassing diffusion competitors like HunyuanVideo**, **approximately 10x faster than leading diffusion-based methods**.
+- 🏆 **Leading Performance & Speed**: Through extensive experiments, InfinityStar scores **83.74** on VBench, outperforming all autoregressive models by large margins, even surpassing diffusion competitors like HunyuanVideo, approximately **10x** faster than leading diffusion-based methods.

-- To our knowledge, **InfinityStar is the first discrete autoregressive video generator capable of producing industrial-level 720p videos**.
+- 📖 **Pioneering High-Resolution Discrete Generation**: To our knowledge, InfinityStar is the first discrete autoregressive video generator capable of producing industrial-level 720p videos, setting a new standard for quality in its class.

 ### 🔥 Unified modeling for image, video generation and long-duration video synthesis 📈: